lingxitong/MIL_BASELINE/README.md

 * A library that easily extend by following a uniform definition

 ## Dataset Uniform Interface
-* User only need to provide the following csvs whether Public/Private Dataset `/datasets/example_Dataset.csv:`
+* User only need to provide the following csvs whether Public/Private Dataset<br/>
+`/datasets/example_Dataset.csv`

 ## Supported Dataset-Split-Method
 * User-difined Train-Val-Test split